reidbraswell1/notes/1Z0-808/operators-statements/numeric-promotion/README.md

   int x = 1;
   long y = 10;

-  ? = x * y; // x will be promoted to long before the multiplication
+  long = x * y; // x will be promoted to long before the multiplication
 ```
 2.